-Inform the client that the Social Security Administration requires proof of age, identity, and citizenship or alien status when applying for a social security number.
+Inform the client that the SSA requires proof of age, identity, and citizenship or alien status when applying for an SSN.
 Help the client to get these documents, if necessary.
-For example, the client may need help in getting a certified copy of a birth certificate when a child was not born in Iowa.
+For example, the client may need help in getting a certified copy of a birth certificate when a child was not born in lowa.

-See 4-L, Battered Aliens for information on how a battered alien obtains a social security number.
+See 4-L, Battered Aliens for information on how a battered alien obtains an SSN.